melinalondon/melinalondon.github.io/_pages/cv.md

 ## Education ##

-* Ph.D in Economics, Aix-Marseille School of Economics, 2022 (expected)
+* Ph.D in Economics, Aix-Marseille School of Economics, May 2022
 * MA in International Economics, Paris-Dauphine University, 2018
 * MRes in Economics, Sciences Po, 2017
 * B.A.
 Sciences Po, 2015